Growth Rebound: India's July manufacturing output zooms, says PMI

-New Delhi, Aug 2 (IANS) India's manufacturing sector output accelerated to the strongest growth rate in three months during July.
+New Delhi: India's manufacturing sector output accelerated to the strongest growth rate in three months during July.

 Accordingly, the headline seasonally adjusted IHS Markit India Manufacturing Purchasing Managers' Index (PMI) rose to 55.3 (index reading) in July as against a reading of 48.1 in June.